nextflow-io/nextflow/docs/developer/plugins.md

 # Core plugins

 This page describes the build process for Nextflow core plugins.
-See the {ref}`plugins-page` page to learn how to create your own plugins outside of Nextflow.
+See the `plugins-page` page to learn how to create your own plugins outside of Nextflow.

 ## Plugin subprojects